 So, what are the biggest risks?
 The answer is unauthorized access to control systems used to manage industrial operations, which could pose a major threat in the form of operational disruption, employee health and safety, customer relationships, expensive equipment destruction, and in some cases, customer safety.
 Increased connectivity introduces additional vulnerabilities via a broader attack surface.

 As manufacturers continue to invest more in automation, cybersecurity has to be a top concern.

-Thanks to an overall lack of emphasis on cybersecurity, manufacturing operations are often victims of intellectual property theft.
+Thanks to an overall lack of emphasis on cybersecurity, manufacturing and utility operations are often victims of intellectual property theft.
 Attacks on control systems are also not uncommon, and the risks are growing every day.
 They need to be addressed more in the industry.

 With the COVID-19 crisis, experts see cyber threats evolving and adapting.
 Manufacturing supply chains are now being targeted more—instead of relying on random, automated attacks, cybercriminals are being very particular with who they target.
 They’re now going after industries that might be more willing to pay, like state governments, schools, and now healthcare.

 The good news?
 A lot of these attacks can be prevented, simply by setting up a cybersecurity perimeter defense.
 Occasionally, criminals can still get in—but having this in place can significantly mitigate the damage.
 Whether or not your facility is able to recover after a cyber attack is wholly based on how your system is designed.
 If you have engineers who are suddenly working from home, you should have already had a plan in place, like using a VPN.